 These are all losses from your personal injuries.
 However, you are also entitled to compensation for your car repair expenses.
 An often overlooked aspect of these property damages is the reduction in the value of a vehicle that was caused by the accident.

-A diminished value claim aims to recover compensation for that lost value from the at-fault driver’s insurance company.
+In California, a diminished value claim aims to recover compensation for that lost value from the at-fault driver’s insurance company.1

 For example: Dave is involved in a car accident.
 Before the accident, his vehicle was worth $30,000.
 Post-accident, it is only worth $26,000.
 He files a diminished value claim with the at-driver’s insurer for the lost $4,000.